3rd Signal Co. Photography WWII :: U.S. 3rd Infantry Division

 Format for small screens : June 6, 2022

-(This site was originally posted from 2005-2015.
+This site was originally posted from 2005-2015.
 On August 15, 2020, the 76th Anniversary of Operation Dragoon and the 75th anniversary of the Japanese surrender, it was re-posted with additional edits, improved navigation and an addition of over 200 images from the dogfacesoldiers collection, the 163rd Signal Photo Company (that traveled with the Fifth and Seventh Armies with direct attachment to VI and XV corps, the 3rd Infantry Division and the 3rd Signal Company), and the National Archives.
-On the 78th anniversary of the Normandy landings this site was launched with formatting for small screens.)
+On the 78th anniversary of the Normandy landings this site was launched with formatting for small screens.
+On Memorial Day 2023 the site was reformatted for both small screen and desktop versions and with the gracious assistance of Molly Martin, a full section of photographs of the 3rd Division Clubmobile Program from Rome to the occupation was posted.

 ^ Back to Top